SafeHome.org may receive compensation from some providers listed on this page. Learn More

 SimpliSafe’s Outdoor Camera has a motion-activated spotlight to scare away animals and intruders.

-So what if your RV budget has blown out because of mattress upgrades or installing solar panels?
-Thankfully, you can still get a good deal with a Cove security system.
-Cove runs sales so frequently throughout the year that we’ve never once paid full price when buying a new system for testing purposes.Like ADT Self Setup, you’ll need to pay for a full month of one of the Cove monitoring plans before activating the self-monitoring option.
-The other extra step you’ll need to take is calling Cove to subscribe.
-But the good news is the plans come with two-way audio communication, motion alerts, and access to up to seven days of recordings in the Cove app.
+If your RV budget is already stretched from mattress upgrades or solar panel installations, Cove security offers an affordable alternative.
+Cove runs frequent promotions throughout the year—we've consistently found discounts when purchasing systems for testing.
+Similar to ADT Self Setup, you'll need to pay for one full month of a Cove monitoring plan before switching to the self-monitoring option.
+You'll also need to call Cove directly to set up your subscription.
+The monitoring plans include two-way audio communication, motion alerts, and access to up to 14 days of video recordings through the Cove app.

 Cove recently upgraded a lot of its equipment.
 It’s still easy to install your devices, but they’re no longer big and bulky.
 The motion detectors and door sensors have shrunk significantly and should blend in perfectly with any recreational vehicle.